sammyjopeters/river/README.md

 Requires Ruby `2.3.1` and Rails `5.1.4`.
 Won't run without a `.env` file.
 You'll need the `ES_URL` var in the format `username:password@host:port`

+Run `rails s` in your terminal, and access the endpoint with a HTTP request app, like _postman_.